Table of Contents

 2) Not adding a cover image

 Another underestimated aspect of a LinkedIn profile is your cover image.
 Your cover image is a good spot to highlight the value you can add to your target employers.
 It reflects your personal brand, expertise, and skills.
-Hence, by not adding a banner on your LinkedIn profile, you may be losing out on creating a good impression on your profile visitors.
+Hence, by not adding a banner to your LinkedIn profile, you may be losing out on creating a good impression on your profile visitors.
 For example, if you are a digital marketer, you can choose a banner that illustrates:

 - Your core products or services